 There are problems with using serum creatinine concentration as the sole marker of renal function.
 First, a normal serum creatinine value does not mean that renal function is preserved.
 For example, an increase in creatinine from 0.4 mg/dL to 0.8 mg/dL in a 10-year-old child would be clinically important and suggest some degree of renal impairment, even though both measurements may be within acceptable limits for patient age.
 Serum creatinine concentration may not become abnormal until glomerular filtration has decreased substantially.
-Second, it may take several days in the setting of acute renal failure for serum creatinine concentration.
+Second, it may take several days in the setting of acute renal failure for serum creatinine concentration to rise.
+Therefore, a patient may have impaired renal function in the setting of a normal serum creatinine concentration.
 This phenomenon is not unique to the pediatric population.